The hallway smelled like berry potpourri.

 “Today is her day off.”

-I arched my back and gave her my best unamused look.
+I arched my back and gave her my best unamused look, making it clear that wasn’t an answer to my question.

 “I can see if we have it somewhere in the office,” she said.

-I followed her back downstairs, where I waited in the unobtrusive, pleasantly lit lobby while Shané tracked down her coworker on the phone.
-I watched a 30-something couple whisper to each other as they filled out an application at a little table by the windows.
+I followed her back downstairs where I waited in the unobtrusive, pleasantly lit lobby while Shané tracked down her coworker.
+I watched a 30-something couple whisper to each other as they filled out paperwork at a little table by the windows.

 “I talked to Kelsey.”
 Shané walked in from the back.
 She had a paper in her hand.

 “Yeah,” she said with enough audible exasperation to fill a high school.
-“She said the resident had left them by the door.
-It’s not all that unusual,” she added.
-“People leave things sometimes.”
+“She said the resident left them, but it’s not all that unusual,” she added.
+“People are gross.
+They leave all kinds of things and don’t care about whoever has to clean it up.”

-“Things like pictures and personal effects?”
+“Does that include pictures and personal items?”
 I asked.
-“And do they usually go through the trouble of packing everything nicely into boxes only to leave a couple by the front door?”
+“And do they usually go through the trouble of packing everything nicely into boxes for you?”

 I snatched it.